tensorflow/tensorflow/g3doc/WritingAPass.md

 computation.
 This is provided via the `PassInstrumentation` class.
 This class provides hooks into the PassManager that observe various pass events:

+*   `runBeforePipeline`
+    *   This callback is run just before a pass pipeline, i.e. pass manager, is executed.
+*   `runAfterPipeline`
+    *   This callback is run right after a pass pipeline has been executed, successfully or not.
 *   `runBeforePass`
     *   This callback is run just before a pass is executed.
 *   `runAfterPass`